fadend/flip/README.md

 ## Acknowledgments

-I got the idea to do this from pne.
-(See http://pne.livejournal.com/398399.html, but don't comment on it!
-In retrospect, it may have been a mistake to link to that since a lot of people bugged him with complaints that should have gone to me.
-Sorry.)
+I got the idea to do this years ago from a LiveJournal entry.
+Per request, I'm making this vaguer, but I owe a big thanks to the author for the fun idea (and the most interesting mappings) as well as for their patience for the noise and chaos I sent their way.

-Thank you to Brook Monroe, Tim McCormack, Glards, and Yeeliberto amongst others for further suggestions.
+Thank you also to Brook Monroe, Tim McCormack, Glards, and Yeeliberto amongst others for further suggestions.

 Formatted with https://prettier.io/.